nv-legate/legate/docs/legate/source/faq.rst

     interoperability with those other systems will destroy the very essence of what Legate is and significantly dilute its benefits.
-All that being said, Legion does provide some means of doing stop-the-world exchanges with other runtime system running concurrently in the same processes.
+All that being said, Legion does provide some means of doing stop-the-world exchanges with other runtime systems running concurrently in the same processes.
     If you are interested in pursuing this approach please open an issue on the `Legion github issue tracker <https://github.com/StanfordLegion/legion/issues>`_ as it will be almost entirely orthogonal to how you use Legate.